qvt/qvtr2coq/README.md

 One solution to this problem is to build a test oracle that can be utilised to semi-automatically construct reference implementations of individual transformations to test QVT-R execution engines.
 Because of the problem-oriented nature of the QVT-R language, there is a gap between specification and the actual interpretation of QVT-R programs.
 To ensure that a model transformation specified in QVT-R results in the intended behaviour, it must be tested.

 For demonstration, we used the framework to generate a CTT specification from the well-known UML2RDBMS example transformation.
 The specification is then verified in a manual step and an implementation is extracted.

-For additional details on this use case, please consult our publication.

 ## Features